Introducing MUM (Multitask Unified Model) – the Revolutionary AI Technology Transforming Google Search

 So how can your business prepare for this new technology?

 If you’re interested in doing your own SEO but don’t know where to start, check out The SEO School – a new online course for business owners who want practical and proven insights into the world of SEO.
 The SEO provides participants with hands-on guidance through all the essentials of SEO.
-Visit https://theseoschool.com to find out more and buy online.
+Find out more or book your course at The SEO School.

 Are you frustrated customers can’t find your website?